-As of December 31, 2020, we remain one of three active STS lightering businesses in the U.S. Gulf Coast.
+As of December 31, 2021, we remain one of three active STS lightering businesses in the U.S. Gulf Coast.
 We are one of the two providers in this group who provides a complete full service STS offering, which includes the availability of Aframax tonnage to provide shipment between shore and offshore.
-USG lightering trade has a steady foundation of demand due to traditional imports into the United States to serve U.S. Gulf Coast refinery demand.
+USG lightering trade has a foundation of demand due to traditional imports into the United States to serve U.S. Gulf Coast refinery demand.
 Although imports of crude oil into the United States have declined as a result of rising domestic crude oil production since 2018, we believe that the current demand for import lightering has stabilized and is consistent with the dependency which U.S. refiners have on foreign oil that is most economically transported on larger VLCC and Suezmax vessels into the U.S. Gulf Coast.
-At the end of 2020, export lightering comprised about 50% of total volume lightered in the USG.
-Although the ongoing COVID-19 global pandemic has significantly reduced oil demand, following the moderation or end of the pandemic, we expect that the United States will continue to project growth in crude production and exports, which we anticipate will result in an increase in export lightering demand as shippers look to export crude oil to Asia on larger size vessels, including VLCC and Suezmax vessels.
+At the end of 2021, export lightering comprised about 50% of total volume lightered in the USG.
+Although the ongoing COVID-19 global pandemic has significantly reduced oil demand, following the moderation or end of the pandemic, we expect that the United States will continue to increase crude production and exports, which we anticipate will result in an increase in export lightering demand as shippers look to export crude oil to Asia on larger size vessels, including VLCC and Suezmax vessels.
 Although the ports of Houston and Corpus Christi, Texas are now able to accommodate a VLCC at berthside for direct loading, draft restrictions will still require offshore top off STS loading for those vessels to lift their full capacity.
-Overall port congestion at these locations will continue to efficiently.
+Overall port congestion at these locations will create an opportunity for the offshore lightering industry to absorb incremental U.S. crude output which the current deep berths are not able to accommodate efficiently.